jschanker/molloy-advising-web-application/README.md

 Major courses in progress
 =========================
-Currently math major requirements mostly work if Math is specified as first major; related requirements not yet included.
-What's said about the number of semesters you'll need to complete to get the course doesn't quite yet work either; I plan to fix this later.
+Currently math major and related requirements mostly work.
+It may say you need to take the course this semester when it actually means that you need to take the course the first chance you get.

 Some Immediate Needs
 =====